-In today’s online world, the amount of personal information that is publically available is staggering.
-With several quick finger taps on a keyboard or screen, a resourceful individual can discover someones age, address, phone number, photos and more.
-As a result, many parents have understandable concerns about family privacy; of particular concern is the possibility of children sharing their locations with online strangers or child predators (often without realizing it), risking personal safety.
+The amount of personal information publically available online is staggering.
+With several quick taps on a keyboard or screen, a resourceful individual can discover someones age, address, phone number, photos and more.
+As a result, many parents have concerns about family privacy; of particular concern is children inadvertently sharing their location with online strangers or child predators, risking personal safety.

 Smart phone location apps are capable of broadcasting your child’s location publically and often come pre-installed, so it's important to set privacy controls and boundaries about who will be included in a child's "circles."
 Popular location apps include Life360 and Apple’s Find Friends or Find iPhone.
 While offering a number of benefits to modern-day families, location apps also come with safety concerns.